Discover Adelaide Central Market

 In the heart of the city

-Firstly Adelaide Central Market is in the city centre, west of Victoria Square.
-In this day and age who has a full scale functioning market with a wide range of offerings in the city centre?
-And in prime location.
 Fresh seafood, meat, poultry, vegetables, fruits and small goods, all that you need.
 One wonders what happened to Von Thunen’s model and are our urban planners missing a beat?

 History and demographics

-Adelaide Central Market is Australia’s longest running market that is 152 years old.
 It is historic and the largest covered continuously operating market in the Southern Hemisphere.
 It began life in 1869.

 The stalls and stall holders are diverse in terms of racial identity and a reflection of Australia as a major migrant destination country.

 Within this diversity in the Market, there are very clear streams of ethnic heritage of the major migrant groups.
-Australians of German, Italian, Greek and Vietnamese origins are the dominant streams when it comes to stalls and stallholders.

 So we are looking at a smorgasbord of offerings with influences from the old country that have adapted for the new country.
-But clearly Australian if that makes sense.
+But clearly Australian, if that makes sense.
 I will explain this better hopefully as we go along.

 Last big arrivals, the Vietnamese

-Each of these ethnic groups have a history.
-The Vietnamese for example are the boat people that fled after the end of the Vietnam War or their descendants .
 Australia offered them a home and they grabbed it with both hands.
-In Adelaide they began their new life operating market gardens in the outskirts of the city and started selling or supplying their vegetables thru the Central Market.
+In Adelaide they began their new life operating market gardens in the outskirts of the city and started selling at or supplying their vegetables to the Central Market.

 If you are aware of Greeks’ affinity to seafood and what they can do with it, you won’t be surprised that Angelakis is at the top of their game.
 They are a well known fishmonger at Central Market and have branched out to poultry.